Physical Therapist Assistant Frequently Asked Questions | JCTC

 • Semester 1: two courses totaling 6 credit hours (PTA 101 and PTA 125).
 Students will be in class a total of 9 hours, typically split between two days.
 This allows time to enroll in concurrent general education courses, if needed.

 • Semester 2: three courses totaling 10 credit hours (PTA 150, PTA 160, and PTA 170).
 Students will be in class up to 20 hours per week, five days per week.
-Typically two full days, two half-days, and 8 Fridays of clinical work where students are at the assigned clinic for 8 hours each week.
+Typically four mornings per week and eight Fridays of clinical work where students are at the assigned clinic for 8 hours each of the Fridays.

 • Semester 3: three courses totaling 12 credit hours (PTA 200, PTA 220, PTA 240).
 Students will be in class approximately 20 hours per week, split among four days for the first 12 weeks.
 At week 13 of the semester students will report to their assigned clinical location and work 40 hours per week for the last 4 weeks of the semester.